Tilray Brands, Inc. Announces - GuruFocus.com

+If certain corporate events that constitute a fundamental change occur, then, subject to a limited exception, noteholders may require Tilray to repurchase their Notes for cash.
+The repurchase price will be equal to the principal amount of the notes to be repurchased, plus accrued and unpaid interest, if any, to, but excluding, the applicable repurchase date.

-In connection with the Company’s offering of the Notes, the Company expects to enter into a share lending agreement with an affiliate of Jefferies LLC (the “Share Borrower”), under which it will lend to the Share Borrower shares of the Company’s common stock.
+In connection with the Company’s offering of the Notes, the Company entered into a share lending agreement with an affiliate of Jefferies LLC (the “Share Borrower”), under which it will lend to the Share Borrower 38,500,000 shares of the Company’s common stock.
 The borrowed shares will be newly-issued shares issued in connection with the offering of the Notes and will be held as treasury shares upon the expiration or early termination of the share lending agreement.

-Contemporaneously with the pricing of the Notes in the offering, Tilray intends to enter into separate privately negotiated transactions with certain holders of the 2023 notes and/or 2024 notes to repurchase a portion of such notes on terms to be negotiated with such holders (each a “note repurchase” and collectively the “notes repurchases”).
-The terms of each note repurchase are anticipated to be negotiated on an individual basis and will depend on several factors, including the market price of Tilray’s common stock and the trading price of the 2023 notes and 2024 notes at the time of each such note repurchase.
-No assurance can be given as to how much, if any, of the 2023 notes and/or 2024 notes will be repurchased or the terms on which they will be repurchased.
+Contemporaneously with the pricing of the Notes in the offering, Tilray entered into separate privately negotiated transactions with certain holders of the 2023 notes and certain holders of the 2024 notes to repurchase approximately $12.5 million aggregate principal amount of 2023 notes for approximately $12.6 million of cash and approximately $122.5 million aggregate principal amount of 2024 notes for approximately $125.7 million of cash, which includes, in each case, accrued and unpaid interest on such 2023 notes and 2024 notes (each a “note repurchase” and collectively the “notes repurchases”).

-Tilray expects that certain holders of 2023 notes and/or 2024 notes that sell their 2023 notes and/or 2024 notes in negotiated transactions with Tilray may enter into or unwind various derivatives with respect to Tilray’s common stock and/or purchase shares of its common stock in the market.
+Tilray expects that certain holders of 2023 notes and certain holders of 2024 notes that agreed to sell their 2023 notes or 2024 notes, as applicable, in negotiated transactions with Tilray may, concurrently with or shortly after the pricing of the Notes, enter into or unwind various derivatives with respect to Tilray’s common stock and/or purchase shares of its common stock in the market.
 The amount of Tilray’s common stock that such holders purchase may be substantial in relation to the historic average daily trading volume of the common stock.
 In addition, Tilray expects that certain purchasers of the Notes may establish a short position with respect to its common stock by short selling the common stock or by entering into short derivative positions with respect to the common stock, in each case, in connection with the offering.
-The net effect of the above market activities by holders of 2023 notes and/or 2024 notes and purchasers of the Notes could increase (or reduce the size of any decrease in) or decrease (or reduce the size of any increase in) the market price of Tilray’s common stock, the market price of the Notes and/or the initial conversion price of the Notes, and Tilray cannot predict the magnitude of such market activities or the overall effect that will have on the market price of the Notes, the market price of its common stock or the initial conversion price of the Notes.
+The net effect of the market activities described above by holders of 2023 notes and holders of 2024 notes and purchasers of the Notes could increase (or reduce the size of any decrease in) or decrease (or reduce the size of any increase in) the market price of Tilray’s common stock and/or the market price of the Notes and may have affected the initial conversion price of the Notes, and Tilray cannot predict the magnitude of such market activities or the overall effect they will have on the market price of the Notes or the market price of its common stock.

-Jefferies LLC and BofA Securities are acting as the joint bookrunners and underwriters for the Notes offering.
+Jefferies LLC, BofA Securities and TD Securities are acting as the joint bookrunners and underwriters for the Notes offering.

-The offering of the Notes and the offering of the Company’s common stock by the selling stockholders will be made by means of separate prospectus supplements to the prospectus forming a part of the Company’s effective shelf registration statement filed with the Securities and Exchange Commission (the “SEC”) on October 7, 2022, under the Securities Act of 1933, as amended.
+The offering of the Notes and the offering of the Company’s common stock by the selling stockholders will be made by means of separate prospectus supplements to the prospectus forming a part of the Company’s effective shelf registration statement filed with the Securities and Exchange Commission (the “SEC”) on October 7, 2022, under the Securities Act of 1933, as amended, and related free writing prospectuses.
 You may obtain these documents for free by visiting the SEC’s website at www.sec.gov.
-The final prospectus supplements relating to the offering of the Notes and the offering of the Company’s common stock will be filed with the SEC.
-When available, copies of the final prospectus supplements may also be obtained by contacting: Jefferies LLC, Attn: Equity Syndicate Prospectus Department, 520 Madison Avenue, New York, New York 10022, Telephone: (877) 821-7388, Email: [email protected], or from BofA Securities, NC1-022-02-25, 201 North Tryon Street, Charlotte, NC 28255-0001, Attn: Prospectus Department or email at [email protected] Before you invest, you should read the prospectus supplements and accompanying base prospectus, the registration statement and the other documents that the Company has filed with the SEC as incorporated by reference therein, for more complete information about the Company and the offerings.
+The final prospectus supplements relating to the offering of the Notes and the offering of the Company’s common stock and the related free writing prospectuses will be filed with the SEC.
+When available, copies of the final prospectus supplements may also be obtained by contacting: Jefferies LLC, Attn: Equity Syndicate Prospectus Department, 520 Madison Avenue, New York, New York 10022, Telephone: (877) 821-7388, Email: [email protected], BofA Securities, NC1-022-02-25, 201 North Tryon Street, Charlotte, NC 28255-0001, Attn: Prospectus Department or email at [email protected], or TD Securities (USA) LLC, Attention: Equity Capital Markets, 1 Vanderbilt Avenue, New York, NY 10017, by telephone at (855) 495-9846 or by email at [email protected] Before you invest, you should read the prospectus supplements and accompanying base prospectus, the registration statement and the other documents that the Company has filed with the SEC as incorporated by reference therein, and the related free writing prospectuses for more complete information about the Company and the offerings.

 This press release is neither an offer to sell nor a solicitation of an offer to buy the Notes, the Company’s common stock or any other securities, nor shall it constitute an offer, solicitation or sale of any securities in any state or jurisdiction in which such offer, solicitation or sale would be unlawful prior to the registration or qualification under the securities laws of any such state or jurisdiction.